Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Primordial Neutron Concentration

 The adiabatic solution arises from the competition between neutron production, weak interaction conversion, and decay rates, yielding the modified equilibrium neutron concentration.

 It is important to note that in the ratios of $\Gamma$s seen in~\req{AdSol} the strength of weak interactions cancels out exactly, the adiabatic result just like the thermal equilibrium result depends on phase space size of different processes only.
 This solution $X_n^{ad}$ is shown as dashed line in Fig.~\ref{Xn001fig}, and on linear scale it agrees with the thermal equilibrium result $X_n^{th}$ also shown as overlay green dotted line.
-Any deviation could be only expected in low temperature domain as one sees looking in depth at reaction rates in Fig.~\ref{RelaxationRate_fig}.
-Indeed we see this in the insert in Fig.~\ref{Xn001fig} showing $X^{th}_n/X^{ad}_n$.
+Any deviation could be only expected in low temperature domain, we see this in the insert in Fig.~\ref{Xn001fig} showing $X^{th}_n/X^{ad}_n$.
+Looking in depth at reaction rates in Fig.~\ref{RelaxationRate_fig} we recognize the cause of this tiny detailed balance breaking to be: i) The reheating which did not alter free-streaming neutrinos, and ii) the presence of neutron decay since the back reaction $\Gamma_p$ is already shut-off due to energy threshold.
+These effects are small and, as it seems, compensatory.

 We now obtain the correction to the adiabatic neutron concentration $X_n^{ad}$.
 The kinetic equation of neutron concentration can be used in the format

 Adopting the solution method from paper~\cite{Bernstein:1988ad}, the general solution can be written